thunderbird/webext-docs/theme.rst

       :name: [``colors``]
       :type: (object)

       Object with one or more key-value pairs to map new theme color keys to internal Thunderbird CSS color variables.
-The example shown below maps the theme color key ``popup_affordance`` to the CSS color variable ``--arrowpanel-dimmed``.
+The example shown below maps the theme color key :value:`popup_affordance` to the CSS color variable `--arrowpanel-dimmed`.
 The new color key is usable as a color reference in :ref:`theme.ThemeType`.

       .. literalinclude:: includes/theme/theme_experiment_color.json
         :language: JSON